Srijana-Shetty/Srijana-Shetty/README.md

 # 💫 About Me:
 - Enthusiastic about ML, LLMs, and cutting-edge AI innovations. 💻
-- Aspiring Data Scientist exploring data analysis, visualization, and machine learning.
+- Currently exploring data analysis, visualization, and machine learning.
 - 📫 How to reach me: srujanashetty434@gmail.com

 Thanks for visting